cpvalente/kioskcore/SOP Deploy react app on rpi kiosk mode.md

 sed -i 's/"exited_cleanly":false/"exited_cleanly":true/; s/"exit_type":"[^"]\+"/"exit_type":"Normal"/' ~/.config/chr$

 # Run Chromium in kiosk mode
 chromium-browser  --noerrdialogs --disable-infobars --kiosk --check-for-update-interval=31536000  $KIOSK_URL

 ```
   - Step 8: we define the URL here.
 Using google for initial test. myIP:3000 while developing and eventually http://localhost after deployed with nginx

-- had to add a setup setup to turn off stuff like pinch zoom
+- had to add a setup to turn off stuff like pinch zoom, this also seems to give better control over stuff. it seems to overrude the flags in the previous setup
   - edit file /home/pi/.xinitrc mind the site and window size
 ```
 #!/usr/bin/env sh